Dermi Atlas Professional EULA

 - The security, encryption, access controls, and backup of your local data.

-- Ensuring your use of the Software complies with all applicable privacy laws in your jurisdiction, including but not limited to HIPAA (U.S.), PIPEDA (Canada Federal), PHIPA (Ontario), HIA (Alberta), the Act Respecting the Protection of Personal Information in the Private Sector (Quebec), and other applicable provincial or state laws.
+- Ensuring your use of the Software complies with all applicable privacy laws in your jurisdiction, including but not limited to HIPAA (U.S.), PIPEDA (Canada Federal), PHIPA (Ontario), HIA (Alberta), the Act Respecting the Protection of Personal Information in the Private Sector (Quebec), the Privacy Act 1988 (Cth) and the Australian Privacy Principles (Australia), the Health Records Act 2001 (Victoria), the Health Records and Information Privacy Act 2002 (New South Wales), the Health Records (Privacy and Access) Act 1997 (Australian Capital Territory), and other applicable provincial, state, or territory laws.

 4.4 Administrative Connectivity